 Funding opportunities such as fellowships and graduate associate positions are considered for all admitted MS and PhD students.
 These awards can be through the Graduate School or the School of Environment and Natural Resources.
 Funding for assistantships and fellowships is very competitive.
 Approximately the top 10% of all admitted applicants to MS and PhD programs may be nominated for fellowships and fewer still may actually be awarded.
 Approximately one third of the admitted students in ENRGP were offered Graduate Associate funding.

-Application deadline to be considered for funding - applications must be complete
+To be considered for funding, applications must be complete by:

 Students may apply for a Graduate Associateship and/or Fellowship by checking the appropriate box on the application for admission.